 Frederick Marquand Professor of Art and Archeology, Princeton University

-Nina Maria Gorrissen Fellow of History - Class of Spring 2013
+Nina Maria Gorrissen Fellow in History - Class of Spring 2013

 Thomas DaCosta Kaufmann is Frederick Marquand Professor of Art and Archaeology at Princeton University.
 His focus is on European art and architecture from 1500 to 1800 in a global context, world art history, and the geography and historiography of art.
 He participated in the fellowship committee of the European Research Council, and was a reader for the Fellowship Committee of the Radcliffe Institute at Harvard University.